 It is advised never to self-medicate or use over-the-counter skin products without consultation with a doctor.

 Some causes of dark circles can be prevented by observing certain precautions and lifestyle changes.

-- Have a balanced diet rich in fresh fruits with anti-oxidants to prevent nutritional deficiencies.
+- Have a balanced diet rich in fresh fruits with antioxidants to prevent nutritional deficiencies such as vitamin deficiency.

 - Use appropriate sunscreens and wear sunglasses to protect from pigmentation and sun damage (UV rays).